-Researchers associate WNS with a newly identified fungus (Geomyces destructans) that thrives in cold, humid conditions found in caves and mines used by bats.
+Researchers associate WNS with a newly identified fungus (Pseduogymnoascus destructans) that thrives in cold, humid conditions found in caves and mines used by bats.
 The fungus could be responsible for the bat deaths, or it could be secondary to the cause.
 Bats affected with WNS do not always have obvious fungal growth, but they may display abnormal behavior.
 Biologists found evidence of this fungus in two northern Arkansas caves in January 2013.
+As of March 2015, WNS or the fungus associated with it has been found in five Arkansas counties.

 How is WNS is transmitted?